Probabilistic Rewriting and Asymptotic Behaviour: on Termination and Unique Normal Forms: A Formalism for Probabilistic Rewriting

-} \end{Def} For the lifting, several natural choices are possible.
+\end{defi} For the lifting, several natural choices are possible.
 Here we force \emph{all} non-terminal elements to be reduced.
-This choice plays an important role for the development of the paper, as it corresponds to the key notion of \emph{one step} reduction in classical ARS (see discussion in Sec.~\ref{sec:discussion}).
-Note also that: \begin{itemize} \item[L1] $\redd$ is reflexive on normal forms. \item [L2] $ \mset{p_k a_k \mid \kK} \in \MA$ is simply a representation of the distribution $\{a_k^{p_k} \mid \kK\}\in \DST{A}$. \item[L3] To apply rule $(L3)$, we have to choose a reduction step from $a_i$ for \emph{each} $\iI$.
-The (disjoint) sum of all $\mm_i$ ($i\in I$) is weighted with the scalar $p_i$ associated to each $p_ia_i$. \end{itemize}
+This choice plays an important role for the development of the paper, as it corresponds to the key notion of \emph{one step} reduction in classical ARS (see discussion in Section~\ref{sec:discussion}).
+Let us discuss some more the lifting rules. \begin{itemize} \item Rule $ L1 $.
+Note that the relation $\redd$ is reflexive on normal forms. \item Rule $L2$.
+Please observe that $ \mset{p_k a_k \mid \kK} \in \MA$ is simply a representation of the distribution $\{a_k^{p_k} \mid \kK\}\in \DST{A}$. \item Rule $L3$.
+To apply rule $L3$, we have to choose a reduction step from $a_i$ for \emph{each} $\iI$.
+The (disjoint) sum of all $\mm_i$ ($i\in I$) is weighted with the scalar $p_i$ associated to each $p_{i}a_i$. \end{itemize}

-\begin{example} Let us derive the reduction in Fig.~\ref{fig:walk_stop}.
+\begin{exa} Let us derive the reduction in Fig.~\ref{fig:walk_stop}.
 For readability, elements in $\Nat$ are in bold.